 Drafting a last will and testament can help to ensure that your assets are distributed according to your wishes after you pass away.
-You can also use your will to name a legal guardian for minor children or choose an executor for your estate.
+You can also use your will to name a legal guardian for minor children, as well as choose an executor for your estate.
 It’s possible to make changes to your will after it’s written, including removing or adding an executor if necessary.
 If you’re wondering how to change the executor of a will after the fact, the process is easier than you might think.
-As you go about the process, it may behoove you to find a trusted financial advisor in your area for hands-on guidance.
+As you go about the process, it may behoove you to find a financial advisor who can help.

 The executor of a will is the person responsible for carrying out the terms of a will.
 When you name someone as executor, you’re giving him or her authority to handle certain tasks related to the distribution of your estate.